-NOOKcolor had been rooted and taken far beyond its innocent book-reading beginnings?
+Oh you didn't know that NOOKcolor had been rooted and taken far beyond its innocent book-reading beginnings?
 Oh it's been brought far, far beyond.
-In a video posted by juicedigital, a rooted version of the Barnes & Noble Android tablet is shown to not only be rocking pretty hard playing music, surfing the internet, and downloading apps from the Android Marketplace, it's essentially nearly got GPS map functionality and is changing the in-car life of this intrepid hacker / modder.
+In a video posted by juicedigital, a rooted version of the Barnes & Noble Android

-unofficial port of Honeycomb was made available on the NOOKcolor that was based on the official Google emulator and various other sources.
+Just yesterday an unofficial port of Honeycomb was made available on the NOOKcolor that was based on the official Google emulator and various other sources.
 The original developer has been hard at work and has now updated the

-has released a new firmware update for the NOOKcolor ereader. v1.1.1 mainly consists of tweaks and bugfixes, but those using the 7-inch slate primarily as a tablet will likely be pleased by the addition of pinch-zooming support in the browser.
-The full changelist is below, and you can download the update here.
+Barnes & Noble has released a new firmware update for the NOOKcolor ereader. v1.1.1 mainly consists of tweaks and bugfixes, but those using the 7-inch slate primarily as a tablet will likely be pleased by the addition of